wulffern/aic2023/lectures/l09_osc.md

 ## Impedance

-The impedance of a crystal is usually modelled as below.
-A RLC circuit with a paralell capacitor.
+The impedance of a crystal is usually modeled as below.
+A RLC circuit with a parallel capacitor.

 Our job is to make a circuit that we can connect to the two pins and provide the energy we will loose due to $R_s$.